Emirates 777-300ER Seat Map (2026): Best Seats & Layouts

 The Emirates Boeing 777-300ER Premium Economy seat map is only available on refurbished four-class aircraft.

-In Premium Economy on the Emirates Boeing 777-300ER, the best seats are typically those located in the first row (Row 14) of the cabin, also known as bulkhead seats, as they provide extra legroom and a more spacious feel.
+In Premium Economy on the Emirates Boeing 777-300ER, the exit row seats are typically those located in the first row (Row 14) of the cabin, also known as bulkhead seats, and they provide extra legroom and a more spacious feel.
 These seats are ideal for travellers who prioritize comfort and space.
+They do not however have storage under the seat and some of them also do not have windows.

 Seats located toward the front of the Premium Economy cabin also allow for quicker boarding and disembarkation, which can be convenient for those with tight connections or who simply want to exit the plane faster.
 As with other classes, choosing a seat away from the lavatories and galleys can ensure a quieter and more peaceful experience.
 Additionally, window seats offer a more private and scenic flight, making them popular among solo travellers looking for a bit of extra comfort.